Horror films of Mexico: History

 Meanwhile, back in Mexico, director René Cardona had covered nearly every genre imaginable as a writer, director, and actor.
 In 1969 he tore into horror anew with Night of the Bloody Apes (also known as La Horripilante bestia humana).
 The Americanized dubbed version of Cardona's cult film boasts genuine footage of open-heart surgery, occasionally hilarious betrayals of the movie's minuscule budget (including fake grass that moves when stepped on), and some genuinely harrowing violence.

 Throughout the 1970s, American horror films evolved in new directions and shattered virtually every conceivable taboo on screen.
 This was a relatively dormant period for Mexican scare fare.

 The young Guillermo del Toro spent those years awash in horror cinema from all over the globe.
 After helming two lauded shorts, Doña Lupe (1985) and Geometria (1987), along with multiple episodes of the horror TV series La Hora Marcada, del Toro rose to prominence with his international arthouse sensation Cronos (1993), a tale of a cursed antique device and its demonic promise of eternal life.

 Since then, the Guadalajara-born del Toro has interspersed the Hollywood blockbusters Mimic (1997), Blade II (2002), and Hellboy (2004) with the Spanish-language The Devil's Backbone (2001) and Pan's Labyrinth (2006).
 In 2022, del Toro further extended his works as a horror writer and show creator for television, with the release of Cabinet of Curiosities appearing on Netflix.

 Along with Texas native Robert Rodriguez, whose From Dusk till Dawn (1996) ignited a new fascination with Aztec mythology and blood rituals, Guillermo del Toro is serving to keep Mexican horror cinema alive.

-Domestically there was a new Horror renaissance in the mids 00's, when five establish indie-Horror filmmakers (and horror scene activists) Lex Ortega, Isaac Ezban, Aaron Soto, Jorge Michelle Grau and Ulisses Guzman created an anthology with a budget out of their own pockets, giving a spot to up and coming Mexican filmmakers like Laurette Flores and Canadian/Mexican Gigi Saul Guerrero, with México Bárbaro, the first self financed high profile Mexican film in years.
-The film became a surprise hit around the world, were it was sold to twelve countries during the Le Marché du Film at Festival de Cannes 2015, including MPI/Dark Sky Films. and Netflix.
+Domestically there was a new Horror renaissance in the mid 00's, when five established indie-Horror filmmakers (and horror scene activists) Lex Ortega, Isaac Ezban, Aaron Soto, Jorge Michelle Grau and Ulisses Guzman created an anthology with a budget out of their own pockets, giving a spot to up and coming Mexican filmmakers like Laurette Flores and Canadian/Mexican Gigi Saul Guerrero, with México Bárbaro, the first self financed high profile Mexican film in years.
+The film became a surprise hit around the world, where it was sold to twelve countries during the Le Marché du Film at Festival de Cannes 2015, including MPI/Dark Sky Films. and Netflix.
 The film is part of the new Cine de Terror Mexicano movement, and opened the doors for a new way of production and distribution in Mexican Cinema.